Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```
 and it should display a message indicating any Python or Kernel incompatibilities.
 You will
 also notice that there is a minimum version of the Kernel that supports these features, but be
-warned, I have tested it with only 4.15 and 5.0.0.31.
-There have been amdgpu features implemented over time
+warned, I have tested it with kernel releases no older than 4.15.
+There have been amdgpu features
-that span many releases of the kernel, so your experience in using these utilities with older
+implemented over time that span many releases of the kernel, so your experience in using these
-kernels might not be ideal.
+utilities with older kernels might not be ideal.

 To use any of these utilities, you must have the *amdgpu* open source driver
 package installed, either the All-Open stack or Pro stack.
 You can check with the following command: